elainechen7366/Bellabeat-Marketing-Analysis-in-R/bellabeat-case-study.md

 ### Something More to Analyze

-Now, let's circle back to some question I list above
+Now, let’s circle back to some question I list above

--   User's exercise habits in a day and in a week?
+-   User’s exercise habits in a day and in a week?
 Vigorous or moderate?
 -   The composition of the people regarding the frequency of exercise?
 -   Does exercise intensity affect sleep quality?